Alfresco/alfresco-ng2-components/docs/document-list.component.md

 </adf-document-list>
 ```

-That will give the following output:
+This will give the following output:

 ![Custom empty folder](docassets/images/empty-folder-template-custom.png)

 ### Custom 'permission denied' template

-By default DocumentList provides the following content for permission denied:
+By default, the Document List shows the following content when permission
+is denied:

 ![Default no permission](docassets/images/no-permission-default.png)

-This can be changed by means of the custom html template:
+You can change this by defining your own custom HTML template:

 ```html
 <adf-document-list ...>